 - Clear tender documentation that sets out the Society’s position on modern slavery which requires confirmation of potential suppliers’ approach to countering the risk of modern slavery in their supply chain

 - Ensuring that the Society’s tender requirements have a focus on ensuring supplier compliance with all relevant legislation and regulatory requirements including the MSA 2015

-- A central supplier Code of Conduct which sets out the Society's expectations of suppliers across a range of issues including modern slavery which all suppliers are expected to comply with.
+- Operating a supplier Code of Conduct which sets out the Society’s expectations of suppliers across a range of issues including modern slavery which all suppliers are expected to comply with.
 A copy of our Code of Conduct is available on our website alongside this statement

 David Cutter, Group Chief Executive.
 Robert East, Chairman.